ariga/atlas-provider-gorm/README.md

   return "working_aged_users_custom_name"
 }
 ```
-> Note: The view feature is only available for logged-in users, run `atlas login` if you haven't already.
-To learn more about logged-in features for Atlas, visit [Feature Availability](https://atlasgo.io/features#database-features).
 ### Additional Configuration

 To supply custom `gorm.Config{}` object to the provider use the [Go Program Mode](#as-go-file) with